 Top Background Check Companies

 Like most companies or programs, not all background check websites are created equal.
 With that being said, if you want quality, don’t be afraid to do a little research before you buy.
 Below are some of our recommendations, depending on what you’re looking for.

 HireRight Background Checks

-We’ll start out by saying, HireRight is accredited not only by the FCRA but also the National Association of Professional Background Screeners.
+We’ll start by saying, HireRight is accredited not only by the FCRA but also by the National Association of Professional Background Screeners.
 They also have an affiliation with American Trucking Associations (ATA), the Consumer Data Industry Association (CDIA), the International Association of Privacy Professionals (IAPP), the National Association for Health Care Recruitment (NAHCR), and the Substance Abuse Program Administrators Association (SAPPA), so if you’re looking for quality, this is probably a good place to start looking, especially if you’re looking for background checks for multiple industries.

 GoodHire Background Checks